raul23/ebook-classifier-training/README_script.rst

 --cd                                  Create dataset with text from ebooks found in the directory.
 --ud                                  Update dataset with text from more new ebooks found in the directory.
---cat CATEGORY                        Only include these categories in the dataset. (default: computer_science mathematics physics)
+--cat CATEGORY                        Only include these categories in the dataset. (default: None)
 --vect-params PARAMS                  The parameters to be used by TfidfVectorizer for vectorizing the dataset.
                                       (default: max_df=0.5 min_df=5 ngram_range='(1, 1)' norm=l2)